mishatheking/Web-scrapping-101/README.md

 # Web-scrapping-101
-Every wondered how to pull data from web sites using python?
+Have you ever wondered how to pull data from websites using Python?
 Here is an easy walkthrough.
+Feel free to clone the notebook and replicate the steps on a different data source